kuriwaki/modern-weighting-2021/README.md

   count(educ, race)
 ```

-Q: What are the predicted values of the outcome in each of the
+Q: Using a logit, what are the predicted values of the outcome in each
-poststratification cells?
+of the poststratification cells?

     #> # A tibble: 20 x 4
     #>    educ         race          n      Ypred